aws-solutions-library-samples/aws-insurancelake-etl/docs/file_formats.md

     Limits: MIN_INFLATE_RATIO: 0.010000
     ```

     This is a security feature of the Apache POI library that tries to detect and block malicious Excel files.
-It has lead to false positives for many users of Spark Excel.
+It has led to false positives for many users of Spark Excel.
 You can read details and support a solution in the [Spark Excel Issue Tracker](https://github.com/crealytics/spark-excel/issues/231).

-    Beacuse there is no method to access setMinInflateRatio() from pySpark, **we recommend working around the issue** by opening the Excel file, saving the desired tab in a separate file, and uploading the newly saved file into the Collect bucket.
+    Because there is no method to access `setMinInflateRatio()` from PySpark at this time, **we recommend working around the issue** by opening the Excel file, saving the desired tab in a separate file, and uploading the newly saved file into the Collect bucket.

 * The Spark Excel driver has a file size limit by default.
-If you exceed this limit you will see an error message similar to this:
+If you exceed this limit, you will see an error message similar to this:

     ```log
     Caused by: org.apache.poi.util.RecordFormatException: Tried to allocate an array of length 322,589,970, but the maximum length for this record type is 100,000,000.